KayserSoze42/extend.io/src/C-mo/README.md

 _To quote from the gospels of one Omar Devone Little:_

-    Hate the game, not the wannabe coder.
+    Hate the game, not the wannabe modder.

 _This is one of those files that I feel somewhat confident with sharing, and yet again feel scared for the implications._